Ever feel guilty for wanting space from the people who raised you?

 We can't go without mentioning one particular subject that could make setting new boundaries with family members a bit trickier.

 In many cases, cultural backgrounds significantly shape how we perceive and set boundaries within our families.
 In some cultures, family relationships often emphasize interdependence, closeness, and shared responsibilities.
-This can sometimes lead to blurred boundaries and people-pleasing, where personal space and privacy don't appear at the top of the priority list.
+This can sometimes lead to blurred boundaries and people-pleasing, where personal space and privacy don't rank high on the priority list.

 Let Headway summaries help you set clear, healthy boundaries